What is Blueprint APS?

 APS is beginning Phase 3 of Blueprint APS, which is the Implementation Phase.
 Please review the latest materials on this site that detail the priorities, framework and process for Phase 3.

-Each RDT will include current parents, community members, secondary students (grades 6-12) or recent alumni, school leaders, teachers and other school staff members.
-An APS Board of Education member will also be assigned to each RDT.
 Regional Design Teams will be meeting twice a month starting in late October to February.
 Please note that if you are serving in Regions 2 and 3, you will also be meeting regularly from April to June to complete work on Charge 2.
 To learn more, click on the Regional Design Teams tab above.

 Long Range Facilities Advisory Committee Charge